Thank you for your interest in High Point University!

 Transfer students must be eligible to return to the previous institution attended.
-Transfer admission is offered on a highly competitive basis (priority consideration is given to freshmen).
-The number of transfers selected each year depends upon the space available.
+Transfer admission is competitive.
 Admission to High Point University as a transfer student’s final semester GPA, as well as the cumulative GPA.
 The number can vary from year to year.